reflectoring/reflectoring.github.io/content/blog/2024/2024-04-30-spring-cloud-aws-s3.md

 ```
 The above IAM statement is necessary for us to execute the `s3Template.bucketExists()` method in our custom validation class.

-By validating the existence of the configured S3 bucket at startup, we can ensure that our application fails fast and provides clear feedback when an S3 bucket does not exist corresponding to the configured name.
+By validating the existence of the configured S3 bucket at startup, we ensure that our application fails fast and provides clear feedback when an S3 bucket does not exist corresponding to the configured name.
 This approach helps maintain a more stable and predictable application behavior.

 ## Integration Testing